 Clarkson University is located in Potsdam, New York.
 The school has approximately 3,000 students and 50 academic programs.
 They are best known for their engineering programs.
 The school was founded in 1896.
 Their ROTC program was founded in 1936 and includes students from SUNY Potsdam, SUNY Canton, St. Lawrence University and Clarkson University.
-Learn more about their ROTC program.

-7 Reasons to Join Army ROTC
+Reasons to Consider Clarkson University Army ROTC

 About Army ROTC

 The Army Reserve Officer Training Program, also known as ROTC, is designed to develop future Army officers.
 There are currently more than 20,000 cadets at 273 campuses in the United States.
 The program commissioned its first class in 1920.
 The motto is “Leadership Excellence” and their headquarters is at Fort Knox, Kentucky.
-You can learn more about ROTC here.

 About Potsdam, New York